Zmote/semabit-cardgame/README.md

       $ rbs prototype rb --out-dir=sig lib/
       ```
         * Note: The sig folder should mirror your app folder structure!
+        * Note: The parser for rbs currently only supports up to 3.3, therefore
+          a lot of rails rbs currently don't work properly, adjust as the rbs parsing
+          better supports 3.4 version of ruby
     * You can provide database user and password via env or .env - File:
       ```
       DB_USER=<user>